 Cranfield Soil and Agrifood Institute (CSAFI) has internationally-recognised expertise across both domestic and international food supply chains, from soil science to postharvest quality.
 Our work is truly global, reaching across Europe, Sub-Saharan Africa, South America and SE Asia, working with agribusiness to address the challenges of environmental sustainability and food security.
 Read more Read less

-We have strength in depth in soil science, with expertise in fundamental soil biophysics, soil biology and chemistry through to applied soil management, soil conservation and ecosystem services.
+We have in-depth strength in soil science, with expertise in fundamental soil biophysics, soil biology and chemistry through to applied soil management, soil conservation and ecosystem services.
 Our plant and microbial scientists link to our soils research through understanding rhizosphere processes and root trait genetics, and we host world-leading groups in postharvest biology and in food safety related to mycotoxins and microbiological spoilage.

-Our bioinformatics capability underpins all aspects of our research, for example: genomics and gene discovery in plants and fungi, machine learning to predict fresh produce shelf life, and development of soil management information systems.
+Our bioinformatics capability underpins all aspects of our research, for example genomics and gene discovery in plants and fungi, machine learning to predict fresh produce shelf life, and development of soil management information systems.

 We work closely with the Centre for Environmental and Agricultural Informatics to deliver multidisciplinary research, consultation and postgraduate teaching.